Private hostnames and IPs

 Follow the steps below to define your internal DNS resolver with Cloudflare Zero Trust and to resolve requests to your private network using Cloudflare Tunnel.

-- Cloudflare Tunnel must be properly to route traffic to a private IP space.
+- Cloudflare Tunnel must be properly configured to route traffic to a private IP space.

 cloudflaredmust be connected to Cloudflare from your target private network.